 Starting from October through April, New York’s Steelhead Alley receives an annual run of steelhead in the tens of thousands.

-This presents anglers with excellent steelhead fishing opportunities on smaller creeks or larger rivers should they be willing to try their hands on Steelhead Alley fishing.
+This presents anglers with excellent steelhead fishing opportunities on smaller creeks or larger rivers.

 The excellent steelhead fishing in this part of Steelhead Alley is thanks to the natural reproduction, stray steelhead that comes from Pennsylvania and Ohio, and from extensive stocking programs.